TEF-Health/CONFIDENTIAL_Odoo-Documentation/docs/front-office.md

 - **Receiving Notifications:**
   Be alerted when new applications are pre-submitted or when an agent declines an assignment due to a conflict of interest.

-Front Office Leads have an overview over their Team.
+Front Office Leads get an overview over the Front Office Team by clicking on the button **Front Office Team** on the top navigation bar.
 ![Front Office View](img/front-office-lead-view.png)

-To assign Front Office Agents, Leads perform the following steps.

-1. ...
-2. ...
-3. ...

 ### Front Office Agents